Skip to content

 • certain IREGs in WA, NT and SA have been combined to avoid suppressing data.

 The rate of suicide among First Nations males was higher than the rate among First Nations females in all IREGs covered here.
-The IREG with the highest suicide rate among First Nations males was Mount Isa (90.2 per 100,000), and the IREG with the lowest reportable suicide rate among First Nations males was Sydney - Wollongong (17.5 per 100,000 males) (Figure 5; Table SP.5).
+The IREG with the highest suicide rate among First Nations males was Kununurra (79.1 per 100,000), and the IREG with the lowest reportable suicide rate among First Nations males was Dubbo (20.8 per 100,000 males) (Figure 5; Table SP.5).

-Among First Nations females, Kununurra was the IREG with the highest rate of suicide (62.8 per 100,000), and New South Wales Central and North Coast was the IREG with the lowest rate (5.3 per 100,000 females) (Figure 5; Table SP.5).
+Among First Nations females, Kununurra was the IREG with the highest rate of suicide (51.3 per 100,000), and Dubbo and New South Wales Central and North Coast were the IREGs with the lowest reportable rate (both 6.1 per 100,000 females) (Figure 5; Table SP.5).

 Export